What I Do

 I “retired” in 2010 after serving as U.S. Secretary of Labor Hilda Solis’ Regional Representative for the Pacific NW and northern plains states.

 I have served on many boards of many progressive community-based organizations over the years.
 I currently serve on the Board of the Puget Sound Advocates for Retirement Action and am the founding chair of their Education Committee.
-I also served on the Advisory Committee of the Washington State Labor and Education Research Center.
+I also serve on the Advisory Committee of the Washington State Labor and Education Research Center and the Washington State Labor Council’s Education Training & Apprenticeship Committee.
 I write about economic justice, politics, and retirement and labor issues.

-I am happily married to my wonderful wife, Diane, and love playing with my delightful 5-year-old grandson Walter.
-Walter is a constant reminder of why I am fighting for a better future for all people.
+I am happily married to my wonderful wife, Diane, and love playing with my delightful 7-year-old grandson Walter and 7-month old grandson Nash.
+Walter and Nash are constant reminders of why I am fighting for a better future for all people.

 Why I Do What I Do